 Inspired by one of our favorite side dishes and our love for tacos, these Mexican Street Corn Chicken Tacos have flavorfully spiced chicken, corn salad, and a creamy avocado sauce, all wrapped up in a homemade corn tortilla!

 Ahhhh homemade tacos.
 Is there anything better?
 How about a chicken taco with a Mexican street corn inspired topping and an avocado cream sauce?
 Hellllooo Mexican Street Corn Chicken Tacos!
-They've become a favorite, a staple, and a most requested taco in our house!
+They've become a favorite, a staple, and the most requested taco in our house!

 One of the best things about tacos is how incredibly versatile they are.
 You can literally put whatever you want and whatever you're in the mood for in them.
-In all of the years (decades) we've been making tacos, these chicken tacos and Mexican street corn love child rank top in our favorites!
+In all of the years (decades), we've been making tacos, these chicken tacos and Mexican street corn love child rank top in our favorites!

 - Chicken - We prefer chicken breasts for this recipe but you can also use boneless chicken thighs.

 - Corn - Fresh on the cob is our favorite during the summer, but you can absolutely use frozen or canned, too.

 - Tomatoes - Romas are our go-to for any kind of taco because they have low moisture and fewer seeds.

 - Red Onion - You could use another kind of onion for this too, but red is our favorite because of its milder raw flavor compared to yellow and white.

 - Jalapeno - For some heat!
 To keep it milder you could also use an Anaheim or Serrano and of course, add more or less dependent upon your heat preference.

 - Cilantro - Fresh is always best but if dried is all you have, see the recipe notes.